Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

 This system uses two callback handlers.
 1. The default callback handler ```FMODCallBackHandler``` manages the internal playback states of each event (the internal states here refers to the internal states used by this package to keep track of which event is playing, suspended, paused or stopped or whether the event is looping; not FMOD's own playback states).
 This callback is set whenever an emitter is created and is fired with every event that is played.
 2. The programmer callback handler ```FMODProgrammerSoundCallBackHandler``` manages the playback of externally loaded sounds and is required for dialogues and localized audio tables.
 This callback is set whenever an ```PlayProgrammerSound()``` is called and is fired with every subsequent call.
 3. It is possible to create and set your own callback handler.
-You can fetch or create an emitter using ```CreateEmitter()``` and pass this to the initialize method of your callback handler.
-Look at the initialize methods of our callback handle to get an idea on how to make your initialize method.
+You can fetch or create an emitter using ```CreateEmitter()``` and pass this to the initialization method of your callback handler.
+Look at the initialization methods of our callback handle to get an idea on how to make your initialization method.
 Not using the the default callback handler ```FMODCallBackHandler``` will result in that events internal states not being tracked/handled.

 ## Using the sample provided

 1. Open the FMOD Project file in the samples folder.
 Go to Files -> Build All Platforms.